Art-Sells/Arells/Build-Notes.md

 - - Modal: Connecting/connected (ok)

 ### Metatags/ Description (all pages.tsx & components)
-- Alter: Descriptions & BannerImages [large slogan] (remove Bitcoin Arells)
+- Alter: Descriptions & BannerImages [large slogan] (changge Bitcoin to Ethereum)
 - - Emotionally protects your investments from bear markets.
 Connect your wallet and emotionally protect yourself from bear market losses.
 - Refactor (optimize with Cursor) Meta-tags {show AI and ask it why it displays home page ps and not meta tags}?
 - - (with vavity.info) Submit to Google Search Console: Submit your sitemap and request indexing